 The results of the statistics the authors have already done likely have the information to do some of these comparisons and others could be looked at by some simple re-analysis or by discussing the sample distribution a little more in the discussion.
 I can draw some of the conclusions already by looking at figure 2, but figure 3 just raises questions for me because the site comparisons are confounded by the sample distribution and using grand means produces results biased by the sampling.
 Both figures 2 and 3 are not completely valid to me because they are looking at levels of the main effects (grouped across sites for figure 2; grouped across sizes for figure 3) that the authors indicated were uninterpretable at the beginning of the results section.
 If the authors want to look at trends in main effects, they need to present their assumptions concerning why they think it may be appropriate to group across factors that were part of interactions.

 Lines 229-230: Were the wild and stocked lake trout growing at the same rate?

+Data from a related study on growth rates of wild and stocked lake trout in Lake Champlain have been added to address this question.

 Lines 245-246: Add clarity here by indicating how the lipid content of stocked fish influenced the trend.